One of only a couple of Roman mosaics that survive in Lisbon

 Traces of the last 2500 years in Lisbon

-The journey through 2500 years of Lisbon history is experienced on guided tours, which last between 45 minutes and one hour.
+The journey through 2500 years of Lisbon history is experienced on guided tours (in Portuguese or English), which last between 45 minutes and one hour.
 They point out the amphorae, Roman coins, and the foundations of buildings built over the centuries, among other finds.
 The highlights, however, are the well-preserved Roman mosaics.

 How to Get to the Rua dos Correeiros Archaeological Site